ZacharyGeurts/AMOURANTHRTX/README.md

 I build on Linux Mint which means no HDR. boo.
 Wayland is actually better than X11.
 No HDR cry more.
 Yeah, but no Mailbox and 2 frames in flight. (true story?)
 Digress.
 The swapchain picks always best for your platform.
+"Seriously?"
+Yeah.
+It's like 300 lines, so if you do not like it, Grok can write you a whole new one.

+Wait... what? o.O

 I got SDL3 from github because SDL2 is great with Linux Mint.
 Sorry OpenGL.
 I believe Vulkan has officialially killed you beyond pure nostalgia.
 Vulkan SDK is at LunarG.